Harrbit/MQST-UCLA/README.md

 Some of the more modern quantum algorithm explored, implementation of some algo is done in the form of homeworks.

 hwk1: A terrible proof of Gottesman-Knill theorm

 hwk2: A implementation of Amplitude Amplification, which can be treated as a generalized version of Grover's algo.

 hwk3: An implementation of block encoding

+hwk4: Principal Component Analysis implemented, paper included in folder [paper_and_notes](quantum_algorithm/hwk4/paper_and_notes)

+hwk5: Hamiltonian Siumlation done, a pretty good demo is shown in [Hamiltonian_Simulation_v3](quantum_algorithm/hwk5/Hamiltonian_Simulation_v3.ipynb)

+hwk6: An attempte to find a good approximation of Toffoli using CNOT and H, still a open problem

+hwk7: Paper reading, QEC

 ## [Quantum_Programming](quantum_programming)